aitor72/PetSharing/README.md

   username, profile picture etc.),
   (TENIM L'EDIT USER A PART PERO ESTA FET)
 - [X]  Global timeline.
-- [x] Personalized timeline which shows tweets only from the users they follow.
+- [x] Personalized timeline which shows tweets only from the users they follow. (ÉS LA HOME)
 - [ ] Each user can publish tweets, edit and also delete them.(FALTA EDIT)
 - [X]  Users can follow/unfollow other users.
 - [x] There should be a mechanism for new users to find and follow other